-Butter Fried Broccoli and Carne Asada Turkey Jerky
+Butter Fried Broccoli and Sea Salt & Pepper Beef Jerky

 Broccoli might not be your favorite low-carb vegetable, especially if you consistently eat it steamed.
 Butter and onions give this side dish a much-needed makeover.

-Mission Meats’ Carne Asada Turkey Jerky is made from free-range birds sourced from premium farms in the midwestern United States.
+Mission Meats’ Sea Salt and Black Pepper Beef jerky is made with grass-fed and finished beef that is sourced from premium farms in the midwestern United States.
 It is flavorful, tender, and a hit among our customers:

 “Tender and tasty and the perfect seasoning.
 This is really good jerky.” – Mark.

-Fried broccoli, paired with our authentic grilled turkey jerky, will quickly become one of your favorite dishes.
+Fried broccoli, paired with our authentic grass-fed beef jerky, will quickly become one of your favorite dishes.

 - ¾ oz. butter